nateritter/RoomSteals-API-docs/source/index.html.md

 ## Get a Member by Token

 This endpoint retrieves a member using their member token.
+Successfully calling this endpoint also generates a new member token for the user in the `CurrentToken` property, which you should save for them if you want to call this endpoint again in the future.

 ```shell
 curl "https://api.travsrv.com/MemberAPI.aspx?\